Why should I choose Polaris?

 What qualifications will I gain?

-You will gain QTS and PGCE at the end of your training.
+You will gain Qualified Teacher Status (QTS) and a Postgraduate Certificate in Education (PGCE) at the end of your training.

 What ages will I be qualified to teach?